19hours/sg-statutes/Acts/Sale of Food Act.md

 (g) food businesses;

-(h) anything else that the Authority suspects relates to the suspected non‑compliance or the suspected hazard or the source of suspected contamination.
+(h) anything else that the Director-General suspects relates to the suspected non‑compliance or the suspected hazard or the source of suspected contamination.

+[Act 11 of 2019 wef 01/04/2019]

 (5) The controls on those things described in subsection (4) may do all or any of the following in relation to a food contact article, or food or any thing that may become food: